ishgirwan/faqs_pytorch_scholarship/Miscellaneous.md

 -   Keep in mind that this experience, this program is all about growth and learning.
 Hearing your student story is what really drives home - for Udacity as well as Facebook - that this Scholarship opportunity is something we need to do more of.
 We hope that you will submit your story to us.

 **Q13: Do student leaders have more chance of getting selected for the nanodegree?**
 -   Being a Student Leader doesn't guarantee anything.
-You still need to participate, put in the work and make sure that your model is good enough.
+You still need to participate regularly like everyone, put in the work and make sure that your model is good enough.

+**Q14: How much important is #general-discussion  chanel than #live-help  chanel, is the evaluation the same?**
+-   Contribution in all the channels are counted towards your participation.
+It is about the quality and not the quantity.

+**Q15: How is the analysis of Slack Activity done?**
+-    I'm afraid like any brick and mortar learning institution there are some things that we do not share.
+Outside of revealing the selection criteria for Phase 2, we won't be sharing more details.